jesusAlvSoto/simple-cms-api/README.md

 - [X] Good README file with a getting started guide

 # 2. Architecture
-The project uses Docker to run three containers: the API, a Postgres database and a AWS S3 service.
+The project uses Docker to run three containers: the API, a Postgres database and a AWS S3 service (Localstack).

 ## 2.1.
 Docker